 Cultural differences, language problems and differences in legislation can be complex and problematic when the other party is based abroad, even if the law is on your side.

 Has the advice given by the European Consumer Centre not provided a solution?
 In that case, it will ask a colleague from its European network to mediate with the trader on your behalf.
-Every EU member state (including Norway and Iceland) has its own European Consumer Centre.
+Every EU member state (including Norway, Iceland and the United Kingdom) has its own European Consumer Centre.

 Your ECC will act on your behalf; another ECC will act for the other party.
 This ensures that all parties involved receive information in their own language.
 The consumer centres also manage the legal aspects of each dossier.